-F. Work Schedules
+F. Work Schedules and Work Location

-Regular working hours for all full-time Corporation personnel will generally be from 8:00 a.m. to 5:00 p.m. with an hour scheduled for an unpaid lunch period.
 Working hours for personnel employed in various programs may differ from those of central office staff, but the total hours of work required will be that which is designated by HUEDC.

 The regular work week will consist of five consecutive days, Monday through Friday, or as designated by HUEDC.